egorovsa/forRB/README.md

  all the process is automated according to GULPFILE.JS<br>

  <br><br>
- <b>For simple view to your server, you should copy app folder contents and past it to your webserver document_root
+ <b>For simple view to your server, you should copy app folder contents and past it to your webserver document_root</b>
  <br><br>

  to run this project (building APP from SRC): <br>